XRPLF/xrpl-dev-portal/CONTRIBUTING.md

 - [template/](template/) - Template files for building the HTML outputs.
 - [tool/](tool/) - Filters, style-checker rules, and other scripts.
 - [styles/](styles/) - Source files (SCSS) to generate the CSS files in the assets folder.
-- [`dactyl-config.yml`](dactyl-config.yml) - Main config file, which contains the metadata for all the docs.
+- [`dactyl-config.yml`](dactyl-config.yml) - Main config file, which contains the metadata for the site.
 For information on our conventions, see [Config Formatting](#config-formatting).

 ## Requirements for a Successful Pull Request